 The following is a breakdown of this three-part formula.
 I also share tips when deciding what to include in each part of your headline.

 LinkedIn Headline Part 1: Your Target Job Title

-If you are targeting multiple target roles, you can include each of those job titles in your headline.
+If you are targeting multiple target roles, include each of those job titles in your headline.
 That said, try to keep the roles related and aim for a maximum of two or three target roles.
 You want to avoid the mistake of coming off as unconfident in your area of expertise or unfocused in your job search.

 LinkedIn Headline Part 2: Your Unique Value Proposition